fluid-project/infusion-docs/ConnectingThePartsOfAPreferencesEditor.md

 ## Panel Component ##

-Each [panel component](Panels.md) must include a `preference map` option in its defaults, called preferenceMap.
+Each [panel component](Panels.md) must include a preference map option in its defaults, called `preferenceMap`.
 The Preferences Framework uses the preference map to populate some of the panel's defaults using information in the [Primary Schema](PrimarySchemaForPreferencesFramework.md).

 ### Example: ###